 It was fun to work on that book, which grew out of my teaching.
 I’m not sure my effort to complicate people’s notions of which women were and were not “well-behaved” was entirely successful, but the opening history in the book has been used as a writing sample in some advanced placement courses.
 This book allowed me to do some more expansive and playful than my more focused micro-histories.

-Kurt Manwaring: In your essay, you say that when Mormons write about Mormons they run the risk of being perceived as apologists.
+In your essay, you say that when Latter-day Saints write about Latter-day Saints they run the risk of being perceived as apologists.
 Has this reality ever manifested itself in you leaving things out of your work you would otherwise include — simply to avoid being perceived in a manner different from your intentions?

-Kurt Manwaring: What would you say to men who sincerely want to read feminist authors but feel a measure of discomfort for reasons they cannot identify?
+What would Laurel Thatcher Ulrich say to men who sincerely want to read feminist authors but feel a measure of discomfort for reasons they cannot identify?

 Sometimes it is our beliefs that need examining.
 A house built on sand cannot stand.

-Kurt Manwaring: What is one of your favorite books on Mormon history that has been published in the past five years?
+What is one of Laurel Thatcher Ulrich’s favorite Latter-day Saint history books published in the past five years?

 This is a scholarly work, long in its development, that not only has the potential to transform our understanding of the past but if used with inspiration might lay the foundation for a reinvigorated understanding of church leadership.

-Kurt Manwaring: If you could go back in time and give a message to your 18-year-old self, what would you say and why?
+If Laurel Thatcher Ulrich could go back in time and give her 18-year-old self a message, what would it be?

 If I had the chance, I might, however offer some advice to my 30-year-old self: “Stop worrying so much and have more fun!”